Written by Albert J. Haddad

-It’s a tightening of the belt for underwriters to protect themselves against what is projected to be a slow growing market.
+It’s a tightening of the belt for underwriters to protect themselves against what is projected to be a slow growing economy.
 It’s a natural progression and not entirely surprising.

 The underwriters are trying to protect themselves against a market that is volatile.
 In my eyes, the truth of the matter is actually quite simple: the world is a teenager that is growing up and reaching into its pockets and trying to gain a foothold on the world’s stage.